 Excellent, this book has captivated not only my young grandchildren but also their parents and myself.
 The scanimation truly brings the illustrations to life, engaging the children with the moving images.
 This book, along with its counterparts "Waddle" and "Swing," is constructed from durable, glossy board material, making it perfect for little hands and easy to clean.
 Its simple text and large, easy-to-read font make it ideal for beginner readers or those just starting to recognize letters and words.

-VTech Baby Nursery Rhymes Book
+VTech Baby Musical Rhymes Book

 Best for Babies